Kandurata Maroons

-Kandurata Maroons was a Sri Lankan domestic T20 team representing the Central Province.
+Kandurata Maroons was a Sri Lankan franchise cricket team representing the Central Province.

 They won the 2013 Super Fours Provincial T20 to qualify for the Champions League T20.

 Led by Kumar Sangakkara, the team featured top national stars like Mahela Jayawardene.

 Though short-lived, they made an impact by reaching the CLT20 group stage in 2013.

 Squad

 Players with international caps are listed in bold.